comp3516-hku/comp3516-hku.github.io/labs.md

 title: Labs
 permalink: /labs/
 ---
-You can download the assignments here.
-Also check out each assignment page for any additional info.
+You can download the labs here.
+Also check out each lab page for any additional info.